 Guides normally work with a Leadership Team over six months.

 Most Leadership Teams will design a process or structure by which they will fulfill their recommendation.
 They will submit their work to the Church Council for approval in most cases.

 Guides are paid a stipend by the Western North Carolina Conference through the Office of Church Development thanks to churches paying their apportionments and from a generous grant from the Reynolds Fund at the United Methodist Foundation.

 It is important that your Task Force Teams make the best use of their time with their Guides and come prepared to work on their recommendation and continue that work between sessions with their Guides.

 This study is an important part of understanding our history and present situation so that we may dream about the future.
 Please be as thorough as possible as you complete this report.
 You may edit your responses directly into Microsoft Word, or if you prefer a different word processing program, please save the report as a .pdf file.
-You will receive instructions on how to submit this report online.
+Please send the completed study to: firstname.lastname@example.org

 The completion of this report is designed to be a group effort.
 This report is best completed by dividing the responsibilities among several people and groups.
 It is best to include as many paid and unpaid leaders as possible in compiling this information and discussing it.